-This class meets on Tuesdays, Wednesdays and Thursdays from 1:00-2:15 pm.
+This class will meet on Tuesdays and Thursdays from 6:00-7:15 pm, and Wednesdays from 7:30-8:15 pm.
 The ABA requires that all four-credit classes meet at least 2,800 minutes over the course of the semester.
-With 40 scheduled class sessions, each 75 minutes, we could miss up to two classes without having to reschedule them if bad weather or some other unanticipated event causes us to cancel class (38 classes x 75 minutes each = 2,850 minutes).
+With 40 scheduled class sessions, by holding class for 75 minutes, we could miss up to two classes without having to reschedule them if bad weather or some other unanticipated event causes us to cancel class (38 classes x 75 minutes each = 2,850 minutes).